Skyline Industrial REIT announces increase to Distribution Rate, citing strong 2022 performance

 Skyline Industrial REIT's Class A Units are available through Skyline Wealth, a Canadian investment firm and the preferred Exempt Market Dealer for the REIT.

-Class F Units for the REIT are available for purchase through Fundserv (code: RBS2404).
+Class F Units for the REIT are available for purchase through Fundserv RBS.

 (1) The annualized return is based on a single unit initial investment in Skyline Industrial REIT inclusive of unit price changes and reinvested distributions.
 Skyline Industrial REIT's 1-year annualized return is 30.71%, the 5-year annualized return is 23.65%, the 10-year annualized return is 18.08%, and the annualized return since inception is 16.29%.
 As of December 31, 2022.